mlswg/mls-federation/draft-ietf-mls-federation.md

 ## Authentication Service

 In a federated environment, authentication becomes more important.
-While the sepcifics of an Authentication Service are out-of-scope for MLS in general, it is important that strong authentication is accessible to all clients of a federated environment.
+While the specifics of an Authentication Service are out-of-scope for MLS in general, it is important that strong authentication is accessible to all clients of a federated environment.
 As an example, a shared transparency log like
 {{keytransparency}} could be used.